uz-gaz/Tertimuss/README.md

 ## Usage

-Once it is installed you can try your first simulation with Tertimuss:
+Once installed, you may want to try your first simulation with Tertimuss:

 ```Python
 # Import libraries